 To gain admission to local polytechnics, students ELR2B2 score must be below 26 points except Diploma in Nursing (ELR2B2 must not exceed 28).
 However, this varies between different courses, with some courses only accepting students who score 12 points and below.
 The polytechnic route has grown increasingly popular with students in Singapore.
 In fact, half of the students who took the GCE O-Level in 2020 chose this route.

 The main difference between studying in a polytechnic and a JC would be that students from the former will graduate with a diploma, which make them more employable.
 Polytechnics offer hands-on, practice-based learning experience in a dynamic and progressive learning environment.
 Furthermore, students have the opportunity to gain work experience in their relevant industries during their internship or attachment semester.

 While it might be the path less travelled, students have the opportunity to take a course of their choice after their GCE O-Level examinations should they meet the entry requirement.

 While PSB Academy do not look at the L1R5 or ELR2B2 aggregate score, we offer a wide range of private diploma courses, designed to support your future aspirations, and enable you to possibly gain entry to degrees awarded by our university partners.
-If you have 1 GCE O-Level or equivalent, you can apply for a certificate course* or the foundation diploma at PSB Academy.
+If you have 1 GCE O-Level or equivalent, you can apply for a certificate course*, foundation diploma in life sciences or foundation diploma in food science and nutrition at PSB Academy.